imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 ### Send `friend-request`

-1. Construct the `friend-request` activity, and make a signed magic envelope.
+1. Construct the `friend-request` activity with a unique id, and make a signed magic envelope.

 2. Email the `friend-request` message.

 3. Make an initial entry in the `person-status-map`.

-   1. id = null
+   1. id = "acct:" + friend_email + "#0"
    2. email = from friend request
    3. status = `pending`
    4. last-sent = now